feng443/RUDSWeek5Matplotlib/Pymaceuticals/Pymaceuticals.md

-### Plot with Pyplot.bar
+### Plot with Pyplot
-I've tried using plot method of Series but could not get enough control over on the bar color baed on positive/negative sign of the percentage, so stick to use the base Pyplot method.
+I've tried using plot method of Series but could not get enough control over on the bar color based on positive/negative sign of the percentage, so stick to use the base Pyplot method.

 ```python